Space-time accessibility supports participation in after-work leisure activities: Results and discussion

-Household structure and lifestyle indicators emerged as strong predictors of transport mode choice.
-In particular, living in a couple with children substantially increases the likelihood of using the car as the main mode ($\beta = 0.17$, $p < .001$), which aligns with prior evidence that households with children face greater time constraints and logistical needs, thereby relying more heavily on private vehicles \citep{scheiner2013comprehensive}.
-In contrast, individuals reporting active mode use are much less likely to depend on the car ($\beta = -0.63$, $p < .001$).

-Public transport subscription also shows important interactions with lifestyle and household type.
-While subscription is positively associated with active mode use ($\beta = 0.11$, $p < .001$), reflecting complementarities between walking/cycling and transit \citep{oeschger2020micromobility}, it is negatively associated with family-related household types, such as couples with children ($\beta = -0.19$, $p < .001$).
-This suggests that households with children are less able to rely on public transit, possibly due to constraints of escorting children and multi-stop trip chaining \citep{scheiner2013comprehensive}.

-Space-time accessibility is shaped by both sociodemographic and transport characteristics.
-Active mode users---those regularly walking or cycling---exhibit significantly higher SPA ($\beta = 0.17$, $p < .001$).
-Given how SPA is evaluated, this could be ascribed to two main mechanisms: (1) these individuals mostly live in the city of Paris, with good \textbf{proximity} to leisure opportunities and good support for walking and cycling; and (2) they have relatively \textbf{short commuting times} (34 min) compared to non-active mode user (43 min), making the assumed 90-minute daily travel time budget have a greater share available for potential leisure activities.
+Space-time accessibility is shaped by transport characteristics.
+Active mode users---those regularly walking or cycling---exhibit significantly higher STA value ($\beta = 0.14$, $p < .001$).
+Given how STA is evaluated, this could be ascribed to two main mechanisms: (1) these individuals mostly live in the city of Paris, with good \textbf{proximity} to leisure opportunities and good support for walking and cycling; and (2) they have relatively \textbf{short commuting times} (34 min) compared to non-active mode user (43 min), making the assumed 90-minute daily travel time budget have a greater share available for potential leisure activities.

-The positive relationship between car usage and STA ($\beta = 0.29$, $p < .001$), while public transport subscription is negatively associated with STA ($\beta = -0.18$, $p < .001$).
+We find that both public transit use ($\beta = -0.23$, $p < .001$) and public transport subscription ($\beta = -0.17$, $p < .001$) are negatively associated with STA.
 This suggests that, given individuals' fixed daily anchors (home and work/study locations) and their chosen mode of travel, the car provides more effective access to a wider range of leisure opportunities compared to public transport.

-Household structure itself significantly shapes accessibility.
-Respondents living in couples with children yield lower STA ($\beta = -0.1$, $p = .001$).
-One explanation is that caregiving responsibilities often reduce spatial and temporal flexibility, leading to a tight travel time budget for planned activities.